boberle/corefconversion/README.md

 Newer additions are type-checked with `mypy` and tested with `pytest`.
 For example: `sacr_parser2.py`, `annotatble.py`, `sacr2ann.py` and `sacr2df.py`.

+`flake8` and `isort` are also used.
+Use may want to run `make check-lint` or `make lint` to lint the code (older scripts are not affected, and are not type-checked nor linted).  `make test` will run the tests.

 ## <a name="license"></a> License